Grand Pier, Weston-super-Mare: 2008–present

 On 10 March 2019, the pier suffered a small fire and was evacuated, however the fire was contained and the pier reopened the following day.

 In popular culture

 One scene from the film The Remains of the Day was filmed on the pier in 1992.
 The comedy television series Bliss filmed scenes on the pier in 2017.
 The reality television series Come Dine with Me, Don’t Tell the Bride and Flog It!, the news programme BBC Breakfast, and the cookery television series Saturday Kitchen have also filmed at the pier.

+The Grand Pier was in the background of the photograph used for the cover of Oasis's 1995 single "Roll With It".

 Accolades

 The pier won the National Piers Society Pier of the Year award in 2001, and again in 2011, becoming the first pier to win the award twice.